joshmhughes07/React-Weather-App/README.md

 Clicking on a day tile brings up expanded graphs built using react-chart-js

-The Live Version is hosted on github pages here :https://joshmhughes07.github.io/React-Weather-App/
+The Live Version is hosted on github pages here :https://joshmhughes07.github.io/React-Weather-App/ No dependencies required to run the live version

 Dependencies: